JetBrains-Research/python-change-miner/README.md

 ## Getting started

 0. The tool requires Python 3.8+ to run.
-We have also tested it only on Linux and macOS systems.
+We have also tested it only on Ubuntu OS.
 1. Install the required dependencies:

     ```shell script